MegaManSec/CSPT-CSP-Mitigation-Proposal/README.md

 At the time of writing this, available CSP directives that this issue pertains to are: `script-src style-src img-src connect-src object-src frame-src child-src form-action frame-ancestors base-uri worker-src manifest-src prefetch-src`, and a default `default-src`.

 This proposal suggests that each of these directives may include the expressions `no-shortening` and `no-reverse-solidus`, which disable the canonization methods outlined above.

-For example, it _is_ a common pattern to use the double-dot shortening to retrieve static files such as css files, javascript files, and image files, relative to the path a page is viewed on.
-For example:

 ### `no-shortening` CSP Expression